KristjanESPERANTO/MMM-GameOfLife2/README.md

 [![dependency status](https://david-dm.org/raywo/MMM-GameOfLife.svg)](https://david-dm.org/raywo/MMM-GameOfLife)
 [![chat on gitter](https://badges.gitter.im/raywo.svg)](https://gitter.im/raywo)

 This is an edit of the original module.
-The only change is I've added a notification (GOL_RESET) to reset the game, for use if it gets stuck.
+The only change is I've added a few more config options to customize the rules.

 MMM-GameOfLife is probably one of the most useful modules for [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).
 It displays a game of life with continously developing generations.